RichardDooling/Entertainment_Law/Privacy/Privacy.md

 judicial records.
 The courts got the facts from Ruby.
 We cannot see what difference it makes that Lemann went to the source.

 Ordinarily the evaluation and comparison of offensiveness and newsworthiness would be, like other questions of the application of a legal standard to the facts of a particular case, matters for a jury, not for a judge on a motion for summary judgment.
 But summary judgment is properly granted to a defendant when on the basis of the evidence obtained in pretrial discovery no reasonable jury could render a verdict for the plaintiff, [*Anderson v.
-Liberty Lobby, Inc.* (S.Ct.
-1986)](http://scholar.google.com/scholar_case?case=9272001251064530131&q=haynes+alfred+knopf&hl=en&as_sdt=6,28&scilh=0) and that is the situation here.
+Liberty Lobby, Inc.*](http://scholar.google.com/scholar_case?case=9272001251064530131&q=haynes+alfred+knopf&hl=en&as_sdt=6,28&scilh=0) (US 1986) and that is the situation here.
 No modern cases decided after *Cox,* and precious few before, go as far as the plaintiffs would have us go in this case.
-Almost all the recent cases on which they rely &hellip; involve the vindication of paramount social interests, such as the protection of children, patients, and witnesses — interests not involved in this case.
+Almost all the recent cases on which they rely &hellip; involve the vindication of paramount social interests, such as the protection of children, patients, and witnesses---interests not involved in this case.
 The plaintiffs' best post-*Cox* cases are [*Vassiliades v.
 Garfinckel's, supra*](http://scholar.google.com/scholar_case?case=12881988089288894231) and [*Huskey v.
-National Broadcasting Co.* (N.D.Ill.1986),](http://scholar.google.com/scholar_case?case=18021807458979528821&q=haynes+alfred+knopf&hl=en&as_sdt=6,28&scilh=0) the former involving before-and-after photos of a face lift, the latter involving television pictures of a prisoner dressed only in gym shorts.
-Photographic invasions of privacy usually are more painful than narrative ones, and even partial nudity is a considerable aggravating factor. *Vassiliades* also involved the special issue of patient rights, though it was not emphasized by the court.
+National Broadcasting Co.* ](http://scholar.google.com/scholar_case?case=18021807458979528821&q=haynes+alfred+knopf&hl=en&as_sdt=6,28&scilh=0) (N.D.Ill.
+1986), the former involving before-and-after photos of a face lift, the latter involving television pictures of a prisoner dressed only in gym shorts.
+Photographic invasions of privacy usually are more painful than narrative ones, and even partial nudity is a considerable aggravating factor.
+*Vassiliades* also involved the special issue of patient rights, though it was not emphasized by the court.

 Illinois has been a follower rather than a leader in recognizing claims of invasion of privacy (citations omitted).
 The plaintiffs are asking us to innovate boldly in the name of the Illinois courts, and such a request is better addressed to those courts than to a federal court.
 If the plaintiffs had filed this case in an Illinois state court and it had been removed to the federal district court, they would have had no choice, and then we would have been duty-bound to be as innovative as we thought it plausible to suppose the Illinois courts would be.
 But the plaintiffs filed this suit in the district court originally — they *chose* the federal forum.
 And we have said before and will say again that plaintiffs who seek innovations in state law are ill advised to choose a federal court as their forum.